StackExchange/StackExchange.DataExplorer/Readme.txt

 - Visual Studio 2010
 - SQL Server Express or above
 - IIS7 and Url Rewrite 2.0 are required for odata endpoint support: http://www.iis.net/download/urlrewrite, if you do not require that support you can safely comment out the rewrite rule from web.config
+- If you want to compile release make sure "java" is in your path, java is used to bundle the js files.

 The File layout